Getting Mentally Prepared for Learning

 These plateaus and valleys are a mental game.
 They put you into this headspace where you're unsure if it's worth it anymore, and you are thinking of giving up.

-We need to shift the way we think about progress which means we have to approach practice differently.
+We need to shift the way we think about progress, which means we have to approach practice differently.
 Three mental shifts must take place:

 1. The struggle is part of learning.
 Instead of getting down on ourselves when we struggle to learn something, we must accept that the battle is part of the practice.
 It doesn't mean we are deficient in some way.
 It's not personal.
 It's how learning works.

 2. Change the way you frame your struggle.
 Instead of, “I’m never going to learn this!”
 Say, “I haven’t figured this out yet.”
 Saying what you can't do is accepting defeat.
-Saying that you can't do something yet, is acknowledging that you can't do it, but you're going to need more practice.
+Saying that you can't do something yet is acknowledging that you can't do it, but you're going to need more practice.

 3. Finally, take a break when you're stuck.
-People think if they just put their heads down and grind, they will breakthrough, and that may work, but it's also a surefire path to burnout and frustration.
+People think if they just put their heads down and grind, they will break through, and that may work, but it's also a surefire path to burnout and frustration.
 Your brain won't stop working on something that’s not resolved, even if you're not consciously aware of it.
 This is why the solutions often come to us in the shower, during a walk, or even after a brief run to the coffee machine.

 Summary

 Learning something new isn't always easy.
-Sometimes it will be, but when it's not, it'll require a lot of extra practice.
+Sometimes, it will be, but when it's not, it'll require a lot of extra practice.
 Being mentally prepared for these challenges is essential to our future success.
 You need to know that you can learn it.
 That nothing is out of your reach.
 A solid practice will get you through the valleys and across the plateaus, but you've got to get your head right.
 Don't give up!